lev2pr0/ipwhois/README.md

 ### Design Logic

-- Minimal .py files and condensed code for easier distribution
+- Minimal .py files and condensed code for easier distribution.
-- Python Standard Library used only to reduce complex requirements to use
+- Python Standard Library used only to reduce complex requirements to use.
 - .env file is recommended for API Token for personal use.
-Design choice for ease of use for all and in secure environments that block .env files.
+Design choice for ease of use for all; especially in secure environments that block .env files.

 </br>